-

 SCOL: for schooling, a service and a team to support you throughout your studies, just like when you were in high school!
 If you have any questions, doubts, absences, dates not to be missed, M3C, rules, etc., don't hesitate to contact your school!

-SIUAPS: the service that gets us into sports!
+SIUAPS: the department in charge of getting us into sports!

 SIUMPPS : our health service!
-They'll take good care of you, so don't hesitate to contact them.
+They'll take care of you, so don't hesitate to contact them.

 UE: courses are divided into "Unités d'Enseignement" (teaching units) corresponding to a breakdown by subject.
 Each UE corresponds to a number of "credits".
 Each semester corresponds to 30 credits.
 A bachelor's degree is worth 180 credits.
 A Master's degree is worth 120 credits.